michaelvl/osm-analytic-tracker/README.md

 changeset list whenever it changes (special care has been taken to minimize network load).

-Configuration is provided through the config.json file -- especially the paths for the backends should be configured.
+Configuration is provided through the config.json file.

 ### Dependencies